daph3105/VGS-In-Out/README.md

   - PASS = **
  ```
  $ node app.js
- -- to run the server
+ -- to run the app
  ```